 Every year Nordic Light invite photographers from all over the world to join us in Kristiansund, Norway, and so far we have had the pleasure of presenting hundreds of emerging photographers as well as established photographers such as Anton Corbijn, Albert Watson, James Nachtwey, William Klein, Mary Ellen Mark, Greg Gorman and Sarah Moon.

-Here we will present this years photographers as soon as they are booked.
+Here we present this years photographers.

 Morten Andersen was born in Norway in 1965 and started making fanzines and taking pictures of friends in punk rock bands in 1980, when 15 years old.
 In the 80s he continued shooting for bands and Norwegian music press, while also working in the darkroom at a daily newspaper in Oslo.